PennController/penncontroller.github.io/docs/basic-tutorial/1_overview.md

 ## {{ page.title }}

-In this tutorial, you'll learn how to create a picture matching experiment.
+In the **Basic Tutorial**, you'll learn how to create a picture matching experiment.
 In the experiment, the participant hears and reads a sentence, sees two images, and presses a key to match the sentence with an image.

 <div class="border-grey-dk-000 px-4 pb-4" markdown="1">
 Preview the **BasicTutorial** experiment: